Applies to England

 - ensure that providers are supported to meet the high-level standards

-We expect all providers who are funded through the holiday activities and food programme to meet our framework of standards.
+We expect all providers that are funded through the programme to meet our framework of standards.

 Framework of standards